10 Things To Know Before Visiting Disney’s Magic Kingdom

 8. Dress For The Heat

 Not everyone has the luxury of flexible dates, so if you are going during the hot months (June, July & August) or are one of the unlucky bunch who book a hot day in Florida – you’ll need to be prepared.
 First off, you’ll need to drink as much water as possible to avoid dehydration (you’ll be sweating a lot!).
-Water is about $3.50 a bottle, however all counter service restaurants offer free iced water.
+Water is about $3.50 a bottle, however, all counter service restaurants offer free iced water.
 So you’ll want to take advantage of the free iced water throughout the day.
 Next, wear as little clothes as possible.
 That’s right – it’s time to pull out your short shorts and a breathable top.
 Wear your hair in a ponytail or braids to keep as cool as possible.
 Bring a deodorant that actually works.
 Y’all know I’ve been bragging on the Dove Dry Sprays (I use them everyday) well they just dropped a new delicious fragrance: Fresh Pear & Aloe Vera!
-Yes please!
-It comes in a dry spay and stick formula and is the perfect long-lasting deodorant that has 48 hour protection!
+Yes, please!
+It comes in a dry spray and stick formula and is the perfect long-lasting deodorant that has 48 hour protection!
 I always feel fresh and confident when I use this deodorant and I’ve been loving the new Advanced Care Go Fresh Pear & Aloe Vera Antiperspirant!
 Finally, bring a hand fan.
 I always have one on me at all times when I’m in Florida in general.

 9 The Ultimate Cinderella Castle Photo Hack